Oreke Mosheshe: Background

 Oreke graduated from Brunel University with a degree in management and law - modelling part-time to pay the bills.
 With a job in business development lined up, Oreke decided to take a year off after university 'to see the world'.
 She only got as far as her native North London however, as she was approached by publicity guru Camilla Storey to take up acting full-time.
 Oreke also studied drama at college, and the Meisner technique with Scott Williams at the Impulse school of acting.

 Career

 Oreke has appeared in several BBC, ITV and Channel 4 productions.
 She can also be seen at the end of the year in British comedy 'rabbit fever' which has been voted best British comedy of the year by Toby Young (Tatler.)

-Oreke has featured alongside great British actors such as the late Sir John Mills, Lesley Sharp and James Nesbitt as well as established Hollywood stars like Ray Liotta.
+Oreke has featured alongside various British actors such as the late Sir John Mills, Lesley Sharp and James Nesbitt as well as Hollywood actors such as Ray Liotta.
 Her acting roles have taken her to Africa where she guest appeared in popular soap 'Sun City'.

-Oreke has modelled for some of the world's leading fashion houses including Matthew Williamson, Vivienne Westwood, Armani and Joseph.
+Oreke has modelled for various fashion houses including Matthew Williamson, Vivienne Westwood, Armani and Joseph.
 She was the face of T-Mobile Web 'n' Walk campaign and has starred in the international Star beer campaign.

-Oreke can be seen in several commercials across the world ranging from high fashion to playing a young mum in the new Huggies international campaign.
+Oreke can be seen in several commercials ranging from high fashion to playing a young mum in a Huggies international campaign.